MannLabs/alphatims/README.md

 ### One-click GUI

 * **Windows:** [Download the latest release](https://github.com/MannLabs/alphatims/releases/latest/download/alphatims_installer_windows.exe) and follow the installation instructions.
 Note the following for Windows:
-  * File download or runnning might be disabled by your virus scanner.
+  * File download or launching might be disabled by your virus scanner.
   * Running with internet explorer might not update results properly.
 If so, copy-paste the `localhost:...` url to a chrome tab and continue working from there.
-  * If you install AlphaTims for all users, you might need admin priveleges to run it (right click AlphaTims logo and "run as admin").
+  * If you install AlphaTims for all users, you might need admin privileges to run it (right click AlphaTims logo and "run as admin").
 * **Linux:** [Download the latest release](https://github.com/MannLabs/alphatims/releases/latest/download/alphatims).
 No installation is needed, just download the file to the desired location.
 To run it, drag-and-drop it in a terminal and the GUI will open as a tab in your default browser. ***By using the AlphaTims application you agree with the [license](LICENSE.txt) and [third-party licenses](LICENSE-THIRD-PARTY.txt)*** Note the following for Linuc:
   * If permissions are wrong, run `chmod +x alphatims` in a terminal (at the right location).
 * **MacOS:** [Download the latest release](https://github.com/MannLabs/alphatims/releases/latest/download/alphatims.app.zip).
 No installation is needed, just drop it into your applications folder. ***By using the AlphaTims application you agree with the [license](LICENSE.txt) and [third-party licenses](LICENSE-THIRD-PARTY.txt)***.
 Also note the following for MacOS: